josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 The `ngOnInit()` is a [lifecycle hook](guide/lifecycle-hooks#oninit).
 Angular calls `ngOnInit()` shortly after creating a component.
-It's a good place to put initialization logic.
+It is a good place to put initialization logic.

 Always `export` the component class so you can `import` it elsewhere &hellip; like in the `AppModule`.